acheong08/ChatGPT/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

+**Benefits or Justification**
+A clear and concise explanation of the benefits of this feature and how it addresses a problem or need.

-**Describe alternatives you've considered**
+**Alternatives considered**
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of any alternative solutions or features you've considered, and an explanation of why the proposed solution is preferable.

+**Implementation details**
+Details about how the feature might be implemented, including any technical challenges, dependencies, integrations, and potential impacts on existing functionality.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other relevant context or screenshots, mockups, or prototypes here.